 Objectives:

-By the end of this course, participants will be able to:
+By the end of this course, participants were able to:

-• Understand the fundamental concepts of High-Performance Computing (HPC)
+- Understand the fundamental concepts of High-Performance Computing (HPC)

-• Explain the basic principles of parallel computing and how it enhances code performance
+- Explain the basic principles of parallel computing and how it enhances code performance

-• Apply OpenMP for shared memory parallelism using basic constructs
+- Apply OpenMP for shared memory parallelism using basic constructs

-• Utilize MPI for distributed memory parallelism under blocking and non-blocking communication.
+- Utilize MPI for distributed memory parallelism under blocking and non-blocking communication.

 Prerequisites:

-• Basic programming knowledge (preferably in C, C++, or Fortran)
+- Basic programming knowledge (preferably in C, C++, or Fortran)

-• A general understanding of computer science concepts
+- A general understanding of computer science concepts

-• No prior experience with HPC, MPI, or OpenMP is required
+- No prior experience with HPC, MPI, or OpenMP is required

-The course’s agenda can be found here.
+The course’s presentation material can be found here.